learn-co-curriculum/phase-1-array-foreach-method/README.md

 most simply expresses the "Character of collection-processing Methods," we're showing it _last_ because we to use it _least_.
 Why is that?

-## Explain Why `forEach` is the Least-expressive Collection-Processing method
+## Explain Why `forEach` is the Least-Expressive Collection-Processing Method

 We want to avoid `forEach` because it is the least-expressive collection-processing method.
 It communicates the _least_ to other programmers